 Comment 2: P. 16 line 15: I’d recommend tempering the language “suggesting that JOL reactivity results from strengthening relational cues rather than via metamemorial or predictive processes.”
 Making JOLs and providing frequency judgments could have produced the same memorial effect via different mechanisms.
 It doesn’t seem that Experiment 1 was specifically design to test, experimentally, whether JOLs and frequency judgments affect memory through similar mechanisms.
 The same comment applies to Experiments 2 and 3 as well.
 Relatedly, I’m not sure it makes sense to say that the word extends makes sense in the claim that “JOL reactivity extends to other non-metacognitive judgment tasks” (e.g., p.
 29) since one task involves JOLs and one doesn’t.
 I would recommend rephrasing this and similar claims to something like “non-metacognitive judgment tasks produce a similar memorial benefit as JOLs.”

 Response: We have rephrased this section accordingly.
-On page xx, we now note that JOL reactivity patterns may result from cue-strengthening but leave open the possibility that both judgment types may operate using different mechanisms.
-The corresponding sections for Experiments 2 (page xx) and 3 (page xx) have similarly been updated.
+On page 16, we now note that JOL reactivity patterns may result from cue-strengthening but leave open the possibility that both judgment types may operate using different mechanisms.

-Additionally, we now state on page xx that “the memory pattern found using JOLs is similar to those found using other, non-metacognitive judgment tasks that similarly emphasize cue-target relations.”
+Additionally, we now state on page 29 that “the memory pattern found using JOLs is similar to those found using other, non-metacognitive judgment tasks that similarly emphasize cue-target relations.”